learn-co-curriculum/phase-1-js-fetch-on-demand-with-forms/README.md

 A core aspect of the modern JavaScript-based web is that web pages can dynamically update their content as a user interacts with it.
-When a user adds a comment, adds an emoji response, etc.. refreshing the page isn't a great experience.
+When a user adds a comment, adds an emoji response, etc., refreshing the page isn't a great experience.

 In this lesson, we've gone through the basic mechanisms for providing a better